Church College of New Zealand: Construction

 Many of the existing buildings were used as temporary quarters for those participating in construction and administration.
 Cottages were built to house the building missionaries when they arrived.
 Dormitory-type accommodations were provided for the single men.
 Food was sent in from the church members in other parts of the country, and some of it was grown locally.

 A stream ran across the property behind the men's accommodation and behind their eating house.
 In the winters it always flooded so the men's accommodation and some of the cottages were usually semi-submerged in water at the time.
 A young child drowned in the stream so for safety concrete piping was brought in for protection, and to seal the stream.

 The concrete bricks for the school buildings were manufactured locally by a special crew of building missionaries.
 There were specialist plumbing, electrical, painting, welding, mechanic and other crews for the construction of the many facilities.
 Supervisors for these crews were called from the U.S. They came with their families, and helped greatly with the overall communal life of the building missionaries.
 The building missionaries were exposed to the way the LDS Church did things in the U.S., and this helped facilitate the transition of the LDS Church in New Zealand from its mission status to the stake and ward system.

 Notable alumni

-Enrollment
+Enrolment

 The school taught students in New Zealand's educational years nine through thirteen (13- to 18-year-olds).
 While in operation there were approximately 700 students and 100 faculty/staff members, until its last year, when the student body was 120 students and 50 staff members.
 A modest tuition was charged but the school is heavily subsidized by the LDS Church.
 In 2009, approximately 10% of Latter Day Saint high school students in New Zealand attended Church College, with some attending the school away from home as a boarding school.